benjones/rccjs/README.md

 The Assembler was written by Minwei Shen and modified by Ben Jones

+You can access this "running" at benjones.github.io/rccjs

+To run your own version, just clone this repo into a webserver and point students at index.html

 ## What's in here?

 All the major functionality is in the modules folder